freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Other Resources
 - <a href='https://vimgolf.com/' target='_blank' rel='nofollow'>Vim Golf</a> - A good way to learn from doing vim challenges to get the lowest amount of keystrokes.
 You can see solutions submitted by others if you can't figure the challenge out.
+- <a href='https://vim-adventures.com/' target='_blank' rel='nofollow'>Vim Adventures</a> - A fun and gamified approach to learn Vim where you lern the different key strokes with every new level in the game.
 - Read the rest of our Vim Guides to get a better understanding of this powerful editor.